 Problematic alcohol use usually causes three types of liver damage.
 One type is called fatty liver disease.
 The liver can recover from fatty liver disease on its own if people stop drinking.

 If they don’t stop drinking, they can develop alcoholic hepatitis.
 This potentially fatal condition usually requires medical treatment in combination with self-help remedies, such as eating a diet that nourishes the liver.
+Allowing your liver to recover from damage caused by drinking is one of the many health benefits of quitting alcohol.

 |Type of disease||Prognosis|